Best Mattresses for Back Pain: What Spine Doctors Recommend

 How Your Sleeping Position Affects Mattress Choice

 Your preferred sleeping position plays a crucial role in determining which mattress will provide the best back pain relief.
-Understanding how different positions affect spinal alignment can help you make a more informed decision about firmness levels and mattress types.
+I learned this through trial and error—what works for your back-sleeping friend might not work for you if you’re a side sleeper.

 Back sleepers generally benefit from medium-firm to firm mattresses that provide consistent support along the entire length of the spine.
 The mattress should maintain the natural S-curve of the spine without allowing the lower back to sink too deeply or arch uncomfortably.